-Few places in the West conjure up better images than the big, challenging of trout Central Wyoming’s Miracle Mile section of the North Platte River.
-Oftentimes referred to simply as “The Mile” by local fishermen, just a mention of the name fuels the imagination.
-The location is remote, the scenery is grand, and the trout are epic.
+Few places in the West conjure up better images than the challenging Central Wyoming’s Miracle Mile section of the North Platte River.
+Often referred to simply as “The Mile” by local anglers, just a mention of the name fuels the imagination.
+The location is remote, the scenery is grand and the trout are epic.

 Because this is a tailwater fishery, fishing can be good virtually any time of year.
-Wading fishermen should be aware that rainbow trout spawn during the spring and brown trout spawn during the fall — because of its status as a spawning ground, be careful not walk through the redds (spawning areas) or you could disturb or destroy the eggs.
+Wading anglers should be aware that rainbow trout spawn during the spring and brown trout spawn during the fall.
+Because of its status as a spawning ground, be careful not to walk through the redds (spawning areas) or you could disturb or destroy the eggs.

 Large streamer patterns can often yield the best results when fishing for larger fish.
 These flies are most effective when fished across the current and allowed to swing or dead drift through a run.
 Streamer patterns in white, yellow, brown and olive are often the color of choice by local fishermen, however, other colors can be effective as well.

-River flows can vary due to the fact that this section of the North Platte River is situated between two reservoirs.
-During springtime months while the region is experiencing increased water from snow runoff, the dams may be releasing additional water raising the level of the river and making wading difficult.
-Later in the summer and in winter months the flows are typically down making wading the river much easier, although underwater obstacles, slippery rocks, and deep holes do exist.
-Chest waders are a must and fisherman should always use caution when wading.
+River flows can vary because this section of the North Platte River is situated between two reservoirs.
+During spring months while the region is experiencing increased water from snow runoff, the dams may be releasing additional water, raising the level of the river and making wading difficult.
+Later in the summer and in winter months the flows are typically down, making wading the river much easier.
+However underwater obstacles, slippery rocks and deep holes do exist.
+Chest waders are a must and anglers should always use caution when wading.

-If you're wanting an expert angler alongside you for the trip, check out one of Casper’s fishing guides and outfitters.
-They'll offer you some important "know-how" and make sure you have all the gear you need for the fishing trip of your dreams.
+If you want an expert angler alongside you for the trip, check out one of Casper’s fishing outfitters and guides.
+These local experts will offer important know-how and make sure you have all the gear you need for the fishing trip of your dreams.